iamsashika/iamsashika/README.md

-- 👋 Hi, I’m @iamsashika
-- 👀 I’m interested in Programming, Penetration Testing, Reverse Engineering, Machine Learning, Blockchain bla bla bla...
-- 🌱 I’m currently learning Blockchain Technology...
-- 💞️ I’m looking forward to collaborate on open source projects 😍...
+👋 Hey there!
+I'm `@iamsashika`, a tech enthusiast who is always seeking to push the boundaries of innovation. 👨‍💻

+👀 My interests range from

+  Programming 💻 to Penetration Testing 🔐,
+  Engineering to Reverse Engineering 🛡️ ,
+  Machine Learning 🤖 to Artificial Intelligence 🧠, Cryptograpy to Blockchain ⛓️,
+  Electronics ⚡ and beyond! 🚀

+💞️ I'm passionate about contributing to open source projects and love to collaborate with like-minded individuals on challenging problems.
+Let's build something amazing together! 😍

-- 📫 How to reach me? just shoot me a message on iamsashika[at]hotmail.com ...
+📫 Want to get in touch?
+Don't hesitate to shoot me a message on `iamsashika[@]hotmail.com` 📩.
+Let's make an impact! 💥

 <!---
 iamsashika/iamsashika is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.